Mortgage Insurance Tax Deduction

 Congress has also passed more than one extension of a tax deduction for private mortgage insurance (PMI), which was originally set to expire in 2007.
-The extension currently allows eligible homeowners to deduct the cost of their mortgage insurance premiums through 2015.
+The extension currently allows eligible homeowners (who own the home as a primary residence or a second home that's not a rental) to deduct the cost of their mortgage insurance premiums through 2016.

 What is mortgage insurance?
 Lenders require borrowers to purchase PMI if the borrower's down payment is less than 20% of the purchase price and other loans are not used to make up the difference.
 The reason is that mortgages with down payments of less than 20% are deemed riskier than loans with larger down payments.
 Although the mortgage insurance protects the lender, the homeowner must pay the premiums, which are based on the price of the home.

 Who qualifies for the deduction?
-Home-owning families with an adjusted gross income of $100,000 or less qualify for the deduction.
+Home-owning families with an adjusted gross income of $100,000 or less qualify for the full deduction.
 Families with incomes up to $109,000 are eligible for a partial deduction.
+Any household income higher than that, and the deduction becomes unavailable.
 To learn more, read the IRS's publications Home Mortgage Interest Deduction and Publication 53: Tax Information For First-Time Homeowners, available from the IRS website at www.irs.gov.

 Second-Home Tax-Break Loophole Closed